apache/sling-site/README.md

 * Remove unused assets files and templates (copied from JBake Groovy sample)
 * Tables work now, needed the pegdown TABLES extension
 * Move images and other files to /assets and convert their links
+* Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
+* Fix remaining `refs.` links -> those are probably broken anyway
+* Test the downloads.cgi page, requires an apache.org setup (INFRA-14390) -> done at https://sling.apache.org/ng/downloads.cgi

 ## JBake and other techn notes
 * Currently using 2.5.1, see under `/bin`, docs at http://jbake.org/docs/2.5.1